Somerville Tree Masters

 Fall Protection Systems

-Workers performing commercial tree removal must use appropriate fall protection systems when working at heights above six feet.
-This includes properly fitted harnesses, climbing ropes rated for tree work, and secure anchor points.
-Equipment must be inspected before each use and replaced according to the manufacturer’s specifications.
-These requirements are particularly critical for work near tall buildings in areas like Winter Hill and East Somerville.
+Any employee involved in commercial tree removal who performs work at heights greater than six feet must wear appropriate fall-protection systems, which may include a properly fitting harness, climbing rope rated for tree work, and a secure anchor point.
+All equipment must be inspected before each use and must meet the manufacturer’s specifications.
+Fall-protection systems are particularly important for work in areas with tall buildings, such as Winter Hill and East Somerville.

 Power Line Safety Protocols

-Commercial tree removal near electrical lines requires specialized training and equipment.
-Work within ten feet of energized lines must be performed by qualified line-clearance tree trimmers.
-Companies must coordinate with utility providers and may need to arrange temporary power shutoffs for safe completion of work, especially in Somerville’s densely developed commercial corridors.
+Tree removal near electrical lines is regulated and must be performed by trained and qualified line-clearance tree trimmers.
+If the work area is within ten feet of energized lines, the company must coordinate with utility providers and may need to request temporary power shut-offs for safe completion of the work, particularly in densely developed commercial corridors in Somerville.

 Risk Management and Insurance Considerations